WPGO

-WPGO (820 AM) is a radio station in the Elmira-Corning market in New York state.
+WPGO (820 kHz) is a non-commercial AM radio station licensed to Horseheads, New York, serving the Elmira-Corning radio market.
+It is owned by Montrose Broadcasting, Corporation and airs a Christian radio format, mixing Christian talk and teaching programs with Christian music.
+Much of the programming is simulcast from sister station WPEL-FM 96.5 FM in Montrose, Pennsylvania.
+The stations hold periodic fundraisers on the air to support the ministry.
+The studios are on High Street in Montrose.

+By day, WPGO is powered at 4,100 watts non-directional.
+But 820 AM is a clear channel frequency reserved for Class A station WBAP Fort Worth.
+So at night, to avoid interference, it reduces power to 850 watts and uses a directional antenna with a three-tower array.

+National religious leaders heard on WPGO and WPEL-FM include Jim Daly, Alistair Begg, Chuck Swindoll, Michael Youssef, Nancy DeMoss Wolgemuth, David Jeremiah, Joni Eareckson Tada, John MacArthur and J. Vernon McGee.
+Updates from SRN News are also carried.

 History

+1000 AM

-The station signed on in 1966 as WIQT, broadcasting from studios on Hanover Square in Horseheads during daylight hours on 1000 kHz.
+The station signed on the air in 1966.
+Its original call sign was WIQT, with studios on Hanover Square in Horseheads.
+It was a daytimer, broadcasting on 1000 kHz and required to go off the air at sunset to protect a station on 1000 AM in Chicago from interference.
 It was the fifth station to sign on in Chemung County.
-It was a beautiful music station (extremely easy listening) in its early years.
+It played beautiful music in its early years, airing quarter hour sweeps of mostly instrumental soft music.

 WIQT served as the headquarters of a flood-emergency network during the Hurricane Agnes flood of June 22 and 23, 1972, under the direction of chief engineer C. Michael Scullin and program director David G. Ridenour.
 It was the only Chemung County station that remained on the during the disaster, which kept all other stations off the air for over a week.
-Personnel from other stations volunteered to work alongside their WIQT colleagues to broadcast emergency information 24 hours a day, by special dispensation of the FCC to extend their daytime license.
-A US Army communications command post was set up in their studios, and a CB radio network node as well, for use by civil authorities.
+Personnel from other stations volunteered to work alongside their WIQT colleagues to broadcast emergency information 24 hours a day, by special dispensation of the FCC to extend the station's daytime license.
+A U.S. Army communications command post was set up in their studios, and a CB radio network node as well, for use by civil authorities.

-Later in 1972, an FM sister station WQIX went on the air, playing a modern country format.
+Later in 1972, sister station WQIX 100.9 FM went on the air.
+It aired a country music format.